Cyril Pemberton: Later years

 Following his work introducing the cane toad, Pemberton turned to developing pest-resistant sugar cane, for which he would travel in his last major expedition to New Guinea, New Britain and New Ireland.
-Pemberton would attend the Sixth Congress of the International Society of Sugar Cane Technologists in New Orleans from October 20 to November 7 in 1938, but a major heel injury in 1947 meant he could not undergo further expeditions.
+Pemberton would attend the Sixth Congress of the International Society of Sugar Cane Technologists in New Orleans from October 20 to November 7, 1938, but a major heel injury in 1947 meant he could not undergo further expeditions.
 Pemberton would have been required to retire from the HSPA at the age of sixty-five in 1951, but in an unprecedented decision he was extended two more years; even after retirement, he retained a desk at the HSPA experimental station in Makiki until 1966.
 Until his death, he continued to garden and take a daily swim, body surfing in the waves off his Diamond Head home.
 He is buried along with his wife at the National Cemetery of the Pacific in Punchbowl Crater on Oahu.